Certora/Examples/CLIFlags/README.md

 # Examples of CLI Flags for certoraRun

+This is an index of some of the CLI flags available in the certoraRun command along with some examples of runs.
+Each flag links to its corresponding documentation over at Certora Docs.
+In this folder you can also see some confs called `<flag>.conf` with examples of these flags on some of the other examples available in this repository.

+For more information about available CLI options go to: https://docs.certora.com/en/latest/docs/prover/cli/options.html

 | Flag | Examples |
 | ---- | -------- |
 | [--verify](https://docs.certora.com/en/latest/docs/prover/cli/options.html#verify) | Every run uses verify ([e.g.](https://prover.certora.com/output/15800/83116717cc7a48f5b53172666a83817e?anonymousKey=0a5ee559275dcb173b18a69caeda4f33a2b8f014)). |